Lie groups of Poisson diffeomorphisms: Poisson geometry: Lagrangians and diffeomorphisms

 \end{remark} \begin{remark} There are many more interesting subgroups of $\Diff(M,\pi)$.
 For instance, it is very natural to study \textit{leafwise Hamiltonian diffeomorphisms}, which are foliated Poisson diffeomorphisms that restrict to a Hamiltonian diffeomorphism on each leaf.
-This merely illustrates that the algebraic structure of the Poisson diffeomorphism group is very intricate indeed. \end{remark}
+All these different subgroups illustrate that the algebraic structure of the Poisson diffeomorphism group is more intricate than the symplectomorphism group of a symplectic manifold: the latter is determined by the Hamiltonian diffeomorphism and (a quotient of) $H^1(M)$ (via a flux homomorphism, see \cite{mcduffsalamon2007}, Chapter 10). \end{remark}